Pricing Simplified Across Fragmented Systems

 Logic Diagramming

 Pricing actions carried edge cases and failure states.
+I negotiated with product to focus on high-frequency error states over exhaustive edge cases.

 High fidelity

-The prototype supports key actions—understanding metrics, exploring detail, and adjusting pricing in place.
+It supports key actions—understanding metrics, exploring detail, and adjusting pricing in place.

 Decision flow